Gamer Koala

 1. Final Fantasy VII

-Topping the list is the game that practically needs its own holiday — Final Fantasy VII
+Topping the list is the game that practically needs its own holiday — Final Fantasy VII.
+The series’ first foray into fully polygonal characters took the globe by storm.

 What makes this game #1 with hordes of gamers?
-It starts with unforgettable characters.
-Next, there’s the mind-blowing plot twists in the narrative.
-I’m sure you all remember that one little moment that made fully grown gamers shed a tear.
+It starts with a cast of truly unforgettable characters.
+Next, there’s the mind-blowing plot twists (no spoilers).
+I’m sure you all remember that one little moment that made full-grown gamers tear up.